vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_appliance.md

 - Upgrade the vSphere Integrated Containers plug-ins for the vSphere Client.
 For information about upgrading the vSphere Client plug-ins, see:
   - [Upgrade the vSphere Client Plug-Ins on vCenter Server for Windows](upgrade_h5_plugin_windows.md)
   - [Upgrade the vSphere Client Plug-Ins on a vCenter Server Appliance](upgrade_h5_plugin_vcsa.md)

+**Troubleshooting**

+If upgrade fails, generate a log bundle and obtain the upgrade log to provide to VMware support.
+For information about obtaining the logs, see [Access and Configure Appliance Logs](appliance_logs.md).